Our Mission & Impact

-Female Strong ® is a 501c3 non-profit organization and a community of committed individuals that offer hands-on programs, mentorship, and experiences that build confidence in middle and high school girls.
-We support the inclusion of all girl, trans, gender-fluid and non-binary youth as we help propel them to become future leaders.
-By empowering young women with the skills they need early in life, we are equipping them to realize their potential, and preempt the inequities that exist for women in the workplace today.
+Female Strong ® is a 501c3 non-profit organization and community of committed individuals that offer hands-on programs, mentorship, and experiences that build confidence in middle and high school girls.
+We support the inclusion of all girl, trans, gender-fluid and non-binary youth as we propel them to become future leaders.
+By empowering young women with the skills they need early in life, we help them realize their potential and preempt the inequities that exist for women in the workplace today.

 Gender Pay Gap